Color, 1969, 98 mins 58 secs.

 Far more frequently written about in horror reference books than actually seen, The Witchmaker has seldom been seen in anything resembling a decent presentation.
 A budget VHS version from Interglobal was the first home video option for a lot of fans, though the severe cropping and muddy picture quality made it almost unwatchable.
 A subsequent bootleg scope version (not 16x9) popped up on the horror trading circuit, but it's massively damaged, vertically overcropped, and crippled by extreme color fading; until now, the best option out there was a "special edition" from Sinister Cinema containing a better full frame transfer (but missing over half the image) or the splicey scope version.

-The first official version on DVD from Code Red comes with the participation of L.Q.
+The first official version on DVD from Code Red came in 2011 with the participation of L.Q.
 Jones, one of the very few surviving participants.
 Bearing the alternate title of Legend of Witch Hollow, the print used is head and shoulders above previous options, and while it's still nowhere near reference quality compared to the pristine restorations afforded to many of its counterparts, the restoration of the original vibrant color schemes is a major boost where the film really needs it.
 The coven sequences are a riot of hues reminiscent at times of Hercules in the Haunted World,, and at least you can now tell more or less what's going on during the exterior night scenes.
 There's still a fair amount of debris and print damage at times (including a couple of jumpy dialogue lines), but again, it's such a huge improvement that you have to take the film's history into account to realize the value of what you're actually getting.
-On top of that, you get two nifty extras, both with Jones: an 18-minute video interview (in which he mentions Peckinpah and discusses his dissatisfaction on various levels with all of the TV and film projects he's done, as well as mentioning how people still believe in witchcraft because they say "God bless you" when someone sneezes) and a more film-specific audio commentary in which he's joined by director of photography John Morrill and Code Red's Bill Olsen.
-Some of the topics covered include the swamp location shooting, the hiring of director William O. Brown (an industrial films vetern who made no features after this one), and the Technicolor techniques of the time, which account for the hyper-saturated color schemes on display.
+On top of that, you get two nifty extras, both with Jones: an 18m15s video interview (in which he mentions Peckinpah and discusses his dissatisfaction on various levels with all of the TV and film projects he's done, as well as mentioning how people still believe in witchcraft because they say "God bless you" when someone sneezes) and a more film-specific audio commentary in which he's joined by director of photography John Morrill and Code Red's Bill Olsen.
+Some of the topics covered include the swamp location shooting, the hiring of director William O. Brown (an industrial films veteran who made no features after this one), and the Technicolor techniques of the time, which account for the hyper-saturated color schemes on display.
 Also included are bonus trailers for films like Brute Corps and The Undertaker.